AdvaiyaLabs/SalesforceCRM-with-Nexmo-SMS/README.md

 -   Allows salesforce CRM admin to enable or disable the SMS notifications functionality.

-##Steps to deploy Salesforce with Nexmo SMS app
+##Steps to deploy Salesforce CRM with Nexmo SMS app

 1. Visit the target Git repository using the [URL](https://github.com/AdvaiyaLabs/SalesforceCRM-with-Nexmo-SMS.git).
 Click on **Raw**, the app's ZIP file will be downloaded.